emw7/flexms/extra/doc/Logging/README.md

 The EMW7 platform logging system (from now on event logger) changes the message types by defining the following types: `notice`, `doing`, `done`, `throwing` and `caught`.
+These types are called log events.
-These types are called log evenys.
+These types are called log events.
 Each of these types is associated with a classic type (which from now on will be called level) which, however, can be changed, with some constraints, when you write the logging instruction.
 Example (we will see the details of these instructions in a bit, which are, however, partial):